datagrove/mangrove/webrtc/readme.md

 Then, like Craq, it should insert itself and start copying tails.
 How to sync though?
 All updates should be in a peer wal.
 The only thing we need to add is that we only trim at the least checkpoint of the cluster instead of our greatest checkpoint.

+To incorporate websocket signaling we have a "signal" command { to: DeviceId }